 At each meeting, the floor was open for questions.
 Some students suggested that they should be able to self-advise using the catalogue.
 Others countered that self-advising would be impossible for transfer students designing a degree plan with course substitutions.
 Many could take courses they didn’t need.
 Other students noted that they were frustrated when their advisors were unavailable and had nowhere to turn; this was particularly true for students affected by mandatory advisement.
 Some questioned an advising fee for graduate students, since they are advised in their individual colleges, and suggested that graduate student advising fees be used to promote various graduate programs.

 The Student Government approved the fees.
 Although the vote was not unanimous, students recognized the need and accepted the proposed solution.
 Board of Regents approval took place in May 2002, and the Advising Center became a reality.
 Completely financed by the Advising Center fee, the Student Advising and Mentoring Center (SAM) now serves Sam Houston undergraduates.

 Want to know more about funding and staffing of the Student Advising and Mentoring Center?
 “Financing an Advising Center by Using Student Advising Fees,” will be presented as a concurrent session at the 2003 National NACADA Conference (Friday, October 3, 8:45 a.m.).

 William P. Fleming

 Sam Houston State University

 Cite this article using APA style as: Fleming, W. (2003, September).
 Moving toward funding an advising center using student advising fees.
-Academic Advising Today, 26(3).
-Retrieved from [insert url here]
+Academic Advising Today, 26(3). [insert url here]